Esri/inspire_open_data/gdb-encoding/GeodatabaseEncoding.md

 Property names remain as they are.

+*To Do: REVIEW THIS XX*
 If a property has a cardinality > 1, a suitable mapping needs to be found on a case-by-case basis.
 There is a [model transformation rule](/model-transformations/ExtraTablesMultiplicity.md) that describes how an extra table/featurclass can be used if the number of occurences of such a property can be very high.

-Properties that represent values form code lists are encoded using the `SimpleCodelistReference` [rule described here](/model-transformations/SimpleCodelistReference.md).
+Properties that represent values from code lists are encoded using the `SimpleCodelistReference` [rule described here](/model-transformations/SimpleCodelistReference.md).

 NOTE Namespace prefixes, as used in the default encoding, are not used in the Geodatabase encoding rule.